-Since the 1980s, Ethernet has been the network protocol of choice for local area networks (LANs).
-For wide area networks (WANs), today’s most viable options include IPVPN, Multiprotocol Label Switching (MPLS) VPN, carrier switched Ethernet, and most recently, SD-WAN.
-While each of these WAN technologies supports baseline data connectivity between multiple enterprise locations, there are key requirements for each use case that are often best addressed by one transport technology versus the others.
-Keeping this in mind, here are some examples of requirements that can be fully met by implementing a switched Ethernet service.
+For wide area networks (WANs), viable options include IP-VPN, MPLS VPN, carrier switched Ethernet and SD-WAN.
+While each of these technologies supports baseline data connectivity between multiple locations, there are key requirements for each that are often best addressed by one transport technology over the others.

 While the key benefits described above are not intended to be all-inclusive, they are reflective of some of the most common reasons why organizations opt for switched Ethernet services over competing transport protocols.
 If switched Ethernet sounds right for you, learn more about how Windstream Enterprise Switched Ethernet can help address your current and future transport needs.